Monotone and Conservative Policy Iteration Beyond the Tabular Case: PROBLEM FORMULATION, PROPOSED ALGORITHMS, AND MAIN RESULTS

-\textbf{Discussion about main results}: We highlight the following three key implications. \begin{enumerate}[leftmargin=*] \item \textbf{Monotonic reliability under FA}.
-Theorem~\ref{thm:RPI.FA} proves that $(f_k)$ is coordinate-wise non-decreasing and lower bounds the true Q-values of the corresponding policies.
-Even if the policies themselves degrade, their performance cannot drop below $f_k.$ This is the first guarantee of monotonic improvement for PI under general FA.
-In contrast, existing methods like CPI \cite{kakade2002approximately}, TRPO \cite{trpo}, and AMPI-Q \cite{ampi} require accurate $Q$-value estimates across all $SA$-many state-action pairs---an assumption that fails in the general FA setting.
+\textbf{Discussion}: We highlight the following three key implications of the above results. \begin{enumerate}[leftmargin=*] \item \textbf{Monotonic reliability under FA}.
+Theorem~\ref{thm:RPI.FA} shows that $(f_k)$ is coordinate-wise non-decreasing and lower bounds the true Q-values of the corresponding policies.
+Even if the policy estimate degrades, i.e., $Q_{\mu_k}$ decreases, the drop in performance will not go below $f_k,$ which is non-decreasing.
+RPI is the first FA-variant of PI that comes with a monotonic improvement guarantee for its value estimates.
+Recall that existing methods like PI \citep{howard1960dynamic}, CPI \citep{kakade2002approximately}, or SPI \citep{metelli2021safe} require accurate $Q$-value estimates across all $SA$-many state-action pairs to provide such guarantees.

 \item \textbf{Convergence to Bellman-consistent points}.
-The same theorem shows that $f_k$ converges to a limit $f_\infty$ that \textit{partially} satisfies both the optimality Bellman equation and the policy Bellman equation for $\mu_\infty$.
-While multiple such fixed points may exist (a fundamental FA limitation), RPI naturally aligns with the core RL goal of solving the unprojected Bellman equations.
-Moreover, unlike projection-based schemes that can oscillate between poor policies \cite{bertsekas2011approximate}, RPI guarantees that the limiting policy’s value is never below $f_\infty.$
+Theorem~\ref{thm:RPI.FA} also shows that $f_k$ converges to a limit $f_\infty$ that \textit{partially} satisfies both the optimality Bellman equation and the Bellman equation for $\mu_\infty$.
+While multiple such fixed points may exist---a fundamental limitation of FA---RPI nevertheless remains aligned with the central RL objective of solving the unprojected Bellman equations.
+In contrast, projection-based schemes typically target projected surrogates instead, and can oscillate between poor policies \citep{bertsekas2011approximate}.

 \item \textbf{Geometric interpretation in weighted-$\ell_1$}.
-Theorem~\ref{thm:RPI.l1.projection} reveals that under any weighted-$\ell_1$ norm, RPI's evaluation step is equivalent to projecting $Q_{\mu_k}$ onto the carefully chosen constrained set $\{f \in \cF: T_{\mu_k}f \geq f \geq f_k\}.$ Unlike a full-space projection, this selective projection embeds the Bellman inequalities directly.
-While this exact projection interpretation does not generalize to arbitrary norms, the coordinate-wise monotonicity guarantees hold for any norm, making our constrainted optimization a faithful extension of tabular PI to the FA setting. \end{enumerate}
+Proposition~\ref{prop:RPI.l1.projection} shows that, under any weighted-$\ell_1$ norm, RPI's evaluation step is equivalent to projecting $Q_{\mu_k}$ onto the constrained set $\{f \in \cF: T_{\mu_k}f \geq f \geq f_k\}$.
+Unlike standard full-space projections, this projection incorporates the Bellman inequalities directly into the feasible set.
+Although this exact geometric interpretation need not extend to arbitrary norms, the coordinate-wise monotonicity guarantees continue to hold for any norm.
+Thus, our constrained optimization retains the key monotonic structure of tabular PI even in the FA setting. \end{enumerate}

-In summary, by embedding the Bellman inequalities directly into the evaluation program in \eqref{e:GUIDE.PE.Opt}, RPI fully restores the classical PI guarantees of monotonic improvement and convergence---properties unattainable by any previous FA-based PI variant.
+In summary, by embedding the Bellman inequalities directly into the evaluation program in \eqref{e:GUIDE.PE.Opt}, RPI fully restores the classical PI guarantees.